co-alison/collection-manager/README.md

 # User Stories

+-
-- As a user, I want to be able to add or remove an item to my collection.
+- As a user, I want to be able to add or remove an item to/from my collection.
 - As a user, I want to be able to view a list of collections or items.
 - As a user, I want to be able to select and update information of an item.
 - As a user, I want to be able to perform various functions on items such as:
-  - Calculating the current average market price, price trends, and the age of an item.
+  - Calculating the current average market price and price trend of an item.
   - Calculating the total value of a collection.